Working with Digital Eyewear

 Designing targets for Digital Eyewear apps

-Targets are typically farther from the device camera for digital eyewear apps in comparison to mobile apps, where the user is extending the device away from their body.
-For this reason slightly larger targets are often required to ensure reliable detection and tracking.
-We recommend a minimum target size of ~150mm/6 inch square.
+- Target size.
+Compared to mobile apps, targets are typically farther from the device camera.
+This is because mobile app users extend the device away from their bodies.
+For this reason, slightly larger targets are often required to ensure reliable detection and tracking.
+We recommend a minimum target size of approximately 150 mm2/6 inch2.

+- Target scale.
 The unit scale for optical see-through digital eyewear apps is set to millimeters.
-You will need to define your Image Target and Multi-Target widths, and Cylinder Target side lengths, in millimeters in the Target Manager so that your content is scaled as expected when it is rendered.
-You can do this by providing the true dimension of the target's width or side length in millimeters in the corresponding field within the Add Target dialog in the Target Manager.
+In the Target Manager, define your Image Target and Multi-Target widths and Cylinder Target lengths in millimeters.
+This will scale your content as expected when it is rendered.
+Enter the target's true width or length in millimeters in the Add Target dialog.